BuvinJT/distbuilder/docs/Reference.md

     the absolute path to the (non obfuscated) setup.py script within the prepared package

-name: The name of your library.
 opyConfig: An OpyConfig object, to dictate code
     obfuscation details using the Opy Library.
     See "SUPPORT CLASSES" for more details.

-isExposingPackageImports: Option to not obfuscate
+isExposingPackageImports: Option to NOT obfuscate
     any of the imports defined in the package entry point modules (i.e. __init__.py files).
     This is the default mode for a library.

-isExposingPublic: Option to not obfuscate anything
+isExposingPublic: Option to NOT obfuscate anything
     which it is naturally granting public access
     (e.g. module constants, functions, classes,
     and class members).
 All locals and those